mario33881/cookiecutter-javafx_junit/{{ cookiecutter.projectName }}/README.md

 ## How to run the application

+### From an IDE

+1. Find an "Open project" (or "Open existing project") button and select this folder.

+2. Click on the run button used to run a normal application
+> You might need to open the main source file that you want to execute so that the IDE knows which file you want to run

+> Tested with Intellij IDEA

+### From the command line

 To run the application, execute the following command in the command line:
 ```
 mvn javafx:run
 ```

 ## How to run the tests

+### From an IDE

+1. Find an "Open project" (or "Open existing project") button and select this folder.

+2. Click on the run button used to run the unit tests
+> You might need to open the test source file that you want to execute so that the IDE knows which file you want to run

+> Tested with Intellij IDEA

+### From the command line

 To run the application's tests, execute the following command:
 ```